 We continuously develop our procurement processes and engage our suppliers to develop their sustainability performance.
 Together with our suppliers, we work for a transparent and sustainable supply chain.

-Valmet’s Sustainable Supply Chain Policy, which addresses Valmet's requirements for its suppliers regarding business ethics, compliance, human rights and labor rights, occupational health and safety, environmental management and sustainable products and services.
+Valmet’s Sustainable Supply Chain Policy sets the basic themes and requirements for all steps in the process, covering business ethics and compliance, human and labor rights, occupational health and safety, climate and environmental management, and sustainable products and services.
 We expect all our suppliers to comply with the principles defined in the policy; it is the starting point for all business relationships with Valmet.
 The policy also acts as a basis for supplier evaluations, self-assessments and sustainability audits.